HamoCorp/ResoniteHeartRate/README.md

 Option 2: If you would rather make your own interface or get the int value of heart rate you will find the heart rate slot under your user root with a dynamic variable:

 ![2024-04-03 19 44 58](https://github.com/HamoCorp/ResoniteHeartRate/assets/43244781/e7d6ca43-ec45-4a89-962d-367484a8f901)

+## Problems
+if the heart rate stops updating try respawning.